 Practice Before Giving Presentations

 Practice makes perfect, and this applies to speaking as well.
-If you are planning on giving a presentation, practice speaking slowly and pausing frequently.
+If you plan on giving a presentation, practice speaking slowly and pausing frequently.

-Try to avoid rushing through your speech, and instead focus on getting all of your points across without any mistakes.
-This will help you to feel more confident and relaxed and will allow you to speak more easily.
+Avoid rushing through your speech and focus on getting all your points across without any mistakes.
+This will help you feel more confident and relaxed and allow you to speak more easily.

 Practice Reading Out Loud